runqiuw/context_chatbot_telegram/README.md

        "TOKEN": "YOUR_TELEGRAM_BOT_TOKEN",
        "username": "YOUR_BOT_USERNAME",
        "mode": "api",
-       "api_key": "YOUR_API_KEY",  // required if mode is "api"
+       "api_key": "YOUR_API_KEY",
-       "base_url": "YOUR_API_BASE_URL",  // required if mode is "api"
+       "base_url": "YOUR_API_BASE_URL",
+       "model": "YOUR_MODEL_NAME",
-       "model": "YOUR_MODEL_NAME", // required if mode is "api" "context_length": 100  //required
+       "context_length": 100
      }
      ```
    - Replace the placeholders with your actual bot token, username, and API details.
+See the `Configuration` section below for more details.

 4. **Run the Bot**:
    ```bash